Lacing Shoes with Narrow Heel and Wide Toe Box – Learn How to Do it in Less Than 30 Seconds!

 The method you use to tie your kids’ shoes has a direct impact on keeping your child’s feet and legs healthy.

-Lacing your kids’ shoes properly will provide them with more support and stability and hence prevent them from developing foot issues such as the formation of blisters, calluses, and corns.
-Additionally, properly lacing your kids’ shoes will prevent them from injuries such as ankle sprains.
+Did you know that to provide your child with the full benefits that the shoes have to offer – such as support and stability – you must tie the shoes properly?
+Lacing your kids’ shoes properly provides your kids with better support and stability and hence prevents them from developing foot issues such as the formation of blisters, calluses, and corns.
+Additionally, properly lacing your kids’ shoes help prevent foot injuries such as ankle sprains.

-Let’s take a look at the simplest, yet most effective way to lace shoes for kids with a wide foot at the front and narrow heels.
+Now we can take a look at the simplest, yet most effective way to lace shoes for kids with a wide foot at the front and narrow heels.

-Lace the usual crisscross pattern but leave the two top eyelets (shoe holes) open.
+2️⃣ Lace the usual crisscross pattern but leave the two top eyelets (shoe holes) open.

-Go through the top hole first as shown in the picture below.
+3️⃣ Go through the top hole first as shown in the picture below.

-Go through the two holes that you left open as shown in the picture below.
+4️⃣ Go through the two holes that you left open as shown in the picture below.

-I always remind parents to make sure their children always loosen the shoelaces before putting their shoes on, especially if they have narrow heels!
+I always remind parents to make sure their children always loosen the shoelaces before putting their shoes on, especially if they have narrow heels.
 When children shove their feet inside the shoes without undoing the shoelaces, they stretch out and soften the heel counter of the shoe, making the shoes less supportive and wider around the heel area.